UloE-G/Athletes-Corner/README.md

 - This page is for users to look over the products that they want to purchase.

-- It shows them the name, price, quantity and subtotal.
+- It shows them the name, price, quantity, and subtotal.

 - It also give them the ability to change the product quantity amount or remove the product from the bag.